skydale23/kaggle-ncaam/2025_model/readme.md

 New (Rolling CV 2013+): 0.172781

 4. **Player Stat Features for Womens**
 I also tried adding the player stat for womens.
-The issue we face is that there are only 4 seasons of data where we have the data.
+The issue we face is that there are only 4 seasons where we have the data.

-I found that training the new model on just 4 seasons of data performed about as well as training the baseline model on all data.
+I found that training the new model using just 4 seasons of data performed about as well as training the baseline model on all data.

 I did find however, that using the mens model for training with the new features actually improved performance over both.